 Applicant's parents were born and raised in Iraq.
 His father is deceased.
 His mother is a citizen and resident of Iraq.
 She worked for an Iraqi ministry until she retired.
 She receives a small pension.
-She came to the United States and was in the process of obtaining permanent residency, but she decided to return to Iraq after residing in the United States for two months.
+She came to the United States in July 2016 and was in the process of obtaining permanent residency, but she left in October 2016 and returned to live in Iraq.
 Applicant contacts her every other day or week.
 (Tr.
 26-28, 36, 61) His mother visited him while he was working in Iraq in September 2017.
-She knows he works as a translator and has worked as a military translator in the past.
+She knows he works as a translator and has worked as a military translator.
 His employer was aware of her visit.
-While in Iraq, he calls her every two or three days.
+While in Iraq, Applicant calls her every two or three days.
 He provides her less than \$2,000 a year for financial support.
 (Tr.
-35-39, 60)
+35-39, 60) He said his mother has influence over him in relation to family issues but not his job because she does not know what he does.
+(Tr.
+32)

 Applicant has two brothers.
 One brother is a citizen and resident of Iraq.
 He works for a U.S. aid agency in Iraq.
-Applicant communicated with him a month ago at a holiday.
+Applicant communicated with him at a holiday during August 2017.
 Prior to that, he had not communicated with him for two years.
 Applicant intends to continue communicating with him, but only at holidays.
-This brother is not aware of Applicant's work as a translator.
-The last time Applicant saw his brother was in 2015, while Applicant was in Iraq.
+This brother is not aware of Applicant's current work as a translator.
+The last time Applicant saw this brother in person was in 2015, while Applicant was visiting Iraq.
 His brother is married and has three children.
 (Tr.
 17-18, 34, 39)